mehulagg/gitlab/doc/user/admin_area/settings/help_page.md

 1. On the top bar, select **Menu** > **{admin}** **Admin**.
 1. In the left sidebar, select **Settings > Preferences**, then expand **Help page**.
-1. Under **Additional text to show on the sign-in page**, fill in the information you wish to display on the login page.
+1. Under **Additional text to show on the sign-in page**, fill in the information you wish to display on the sign-in page.
 1. Select **Save changes**.
 You can now see the message on the sign-in page.

 ## Hide marketing-related entries from the Help page

-GitLab marketing-related entries are occasionally shown in the Help page.
+GitLab marketing-related entries are occasionally shown on the Help page.
 To hide these entries:

 1. On the top bar, select **Menu** > **{admin}** **Admin**.
 1. In the left sidebar, select **Settings > Preferences**, then expand **Help page**.